 Evans uses differential geometry applied to physics problems.
-Einstein developed general relativity using Riemann geometry and Evans developed the unified field theory using differential geometry.
+Einstein developed general relativity using Riemann geometry and Evans developed the unified field theory using Cartan differential geometry.
 He is not the first to use it, but he succeeds in unification and uses geometry to explain it.

 Only two concepts besides differential geometry are necessary to use to develop the equations of unification.
-One is the ansatz using conversion electromagnetic voltage $A^{(0)}$ to turn the tetrad into electromagnetics.
-The other is
+One is the Evans ansatz using electromagnetic potential $A^{(0)}$ to convert the tetrad into physics-electromagnetics.

-Einstein's postulate R = -kT.
+The other is Einstein's postulate R = -kT.
 This equates geometry on the left side with physics on the right side.
-If one reads Evans' papers in sequential order it is seen that in the beginning he started with physics, found differential geometry allowed proper development of equations, and reformulated the physics in terms of differential geometry.
+If one reads Evans' papers in sequential order it is seen that in the beginning he started with physics, developed the equations using differential geometry, and reformulated the physics in terms of differential geometry.
 In the end, he clearly declares physics is geometry, just as Einstein declared.